Pixel 2 and Pixel 2 XL reaffirm Google’s top spot among smartphone cameras

 Microsoft’s Panos Panay discusses the past and future of Surface

 Google Pixel 2 and Pixel 2 XL smartphones are here, and they bring with them sequels to some of the best smartphone cameras available.
-They’re equal to the task, though – more than, in fact.Google’s changes to the Pixel cameras are mostly on the software side, but they gain some excellent additional abilities, including a new Portrait mode, as well as optical image stabilization to compliment Google’s digital anti-shake for photos and video.
+They’re equal to the task, though – more than, in fact.Google’s changes to the Pixel cameras are mostly on the software side, but they gain some excellent additional abilities, including a new Portrait mode, as well as optical image stabilization to complement Google’s digital anti-shake for photos and video.

 Google spent a lot of time during its presentation crowing about the Pixel 2 (and Pixel 2 XL, since their cameras are the same) earning the highest ever rating from DxO for a smartphone camera.
 And that’s not a bad thing, as far as accomplishments go – but for everyday use, a DxO score is about as useful as you GPA once you’ve entered the working world: Maybe something to brag about, but no one else is going to care about anything except the results you produce.